More than funnel counts

 Recruitment reports should show what changed, what stalled, why it stalled, and what the team plans to do next.

-Give sponsors a clearer view of recruitment health by connecting lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.
+Give sponsors a concrete view of recruitment health by summarizing lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.

 Recruitment reports should show what changed, what stalled, why it stalled, and what the team plans to do next.